stackforge/fuel-docs/pages/planning-guide/7000-vcenter-plan.rst

   supports only IDE disks, so even if the volume is attached to it, CirrOS is not able to use it.
 - The Ceph backend for Glance, Cinder and RadosGW object storage is not supported.
-- The VMware vCenter-managed datastore is not supported as a backend for Glance.
+- The VMware vCenter-managed datastore is now supported as a backend for Glance.
 - Murano is not supported.
 It requires Neutron and vCenter utilizes nova-network.
 - Fuel does not configure Ceilometer to collect metrics from vCenter virtual resources.
   For more details about the Ceilometer plugin for vCenter,